Ephigenia/mite-cli/README.md

 ### Defaults

-Configuration options can always be back to initial value to their default by leaving out the value, like: `mite config set listColumns`.
+Configuration options can always be back to the initial value to their default by leaving out the value, like: `mite config set listColumns`.

 Auto-Completion
 --------------------------------------------------------------------------------

-Since version 0.9.0 mite-cli supports auto-completions for most of the sub-commands arguments, options and option values which make it much easier to use the cli tool.
+Since version 0.9.0 mite-cli supports auto-completions for most of the sub-commands arguments, options and option values which make it much easier to use in on the command line.
 No need to remember user ids or service names anymore as they are suggested when hitting TAB.

-- Right now auto-completion is only supported and tested on -nix-systems and with the following bash environments: bash, fish and zsh
+- Right now auto-completion is only supported and tested on -nix-systems and with the following bash environments: [bash](https://tiswww.case.edu/php/chet/bash/bashtop.html), [fish](https://fishshell.com/) and [ZSH](https://www.zsh.org/)
 - mite-cli must be installed globally and must be in `$PATH`

 Before auto-completions can be used you need to install them using the `autocomplete` command: